jack80342/ShadowsocksX-NG/README.md

 ## Why?

 It's hard to maintain the original implement.
 There are too many unused code in it.
 It also embed ss-local source.
-It's crazy to maintain depandences of ss-local.
+It's crazy to maintain dependencies of ss-local.
 So it's hard to update ss-local version.

-Now I just copy the ss-local from home brew.
+Now I just copy the ss-local from Homebrew.
 Run ss-local executable as a Launch Agent in background.
 Serve pac js file as a file url.
 So there are only some souce code related to GUI left.
 Then I rewrite the GUI code by swift.